PVL 2025: Goa Guardians pull off spectacular 3-2 comeback against Delhi Toofans - www.lokmattimes.com

 PVL 2025: Goa Guardians pull off spectacular 3-2 comeback against Delhi Toofans

-Hyderabad, Oct 19 The Goa Guardians pulled off a spectacular comeback to defeat the Delhi Toofans 14-16, 11-15, 15-11, 16-13, 15-11 in the Prime Volleyball League at the Gachibowli Indoor Stadium, Hyderabad on Sunday.
-Prince was named the Player of the Match as the Guardians climbed up to fourth on the table with 10 points.
+Hyderabad (Telangana) [India], October 19 : The Goa Guardians pulled off a spectacular comeback to defeat the Delhi Toofans 14-16, 11-15, 15-11, 16-13, 15-11 in the Prime Volleyball League at the Gachibowli Indoor Stadium here on Sunday.
+Prince was named the Player of the Match as the Guardians climbed up to fourth on the table with 10 points, as per a release from Prime Volleyball League.

 The opening set was a thriller with both sides matching each other point for point.
 Jesus Chourio and Muhammed Jasim struck early for the Toofans, while Dushyant Singh's super serve briefly put the Guardians ahead.
 Jeffrey Menzel tried to close the set for Goa, but the Toofans' power duo of Anu James and Chourio delivered when it mattered most to take the first set 16-14.

 The Toofans carried their rhythm into the second set, with Carlos Berrios dominating from the outside.
-Despite Menzel’s sharp net play keeping the Guardians in touch, setter Saqlain Tariq’s pinpoint assists to Chourio and Berrios ensured a comfortable 15-11 win, putting the Toofans two sets up.
+Despite Menzel's sharp net play keeping the Guardians in touch, setter Saqlain Tariq's pinpoint assists to Chourio and Berrios ensured a comfortable 15-11 win, putting the Toofans two sets up, as per a release from Prime Volleyball League.

 Goa responded strongly in the third, driven by Nathaniel's attacking energy and Chirag Yadav's serve pressure.
 Prince led the defense with a superb block as the Guardians finally found their rhythm to pull one back 15-11.